claudia-pacheco/walkies-client/README.md

 The project utilises React, HTML and CSS.
 As well as MongoDB, NPM and Mongoose.
 We used Insomnia and Postman to test our API's data and the data was stored on the MongoDB Atlas cloud.

 We decided to build the backend together so we could solidify our knowledge with MongoDB.
 We used the Live Share option on Visual Studio to code along.
 Once we had our Backend completed, we delegated tasks to eachother so we could work on individual Git branches on different components.
+I was assigned the ```Register, Messages and Dog (Individual)``` pages.

 The project was split into 2 different Git repositories.
 Please refer to the backend code [here](https://github.com/claudia-pacheco/walkies-backend).